wp-plugins/capability-manager-enhanced/readme.txt

 == Changelog ==

+= 1.5.3-dev =
+  * Fixed : Deletion of a third party plugin role could cause users to be demoted to Subscriber inappropriately
+  * Compat : Press Permit Core - Permission Group refresh was not triggered if Press Permit Core is inactive when CME deletes a role definition
+  * Compat : Support third party display of available capabilities via capsman_get_capabilities or members_get_capabilities filter
+  * Change : If user_level of Administrator role was cleared, non-Administrators with user editing capabilities could create/edit/delete Administrators.
+Administrator role is now implicitly treated as level 10.
+  * Fixed : CSS caused formatting issues around wp-admin Update button on some installations
+  * Perf : Don't output wp-admin CSS on non-CME screens
+  * Lang : Fixed erroneous text_domain argument for numerous strings

 = 1.5.2 =
   * Fixed : Network Super Administrators without an Administrator role on a particular site could not assign an Administrator role to other users of that site